 Some students are required to participate in a first-year seminar.
 Including:

-• College of Agricultural and Life Sciences (CALS) students.
-Courses that meet that requirement are listed here.
+- College of Agricultural and Life Sciences (CALS) students.
+Courses that meet that requirement are listed below.

-How to Turn Your Freshman Course Into a High-Impact Experience
+How to Turn Your Freshman Course Into a High-Impact Educational Experience

 UW–Madison courses that meet most of the following criteria can be designated as high-impact for new students: